ksclaiborne/Network-1-Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the filebeat-config.yml_____ file to _/etc/filebeat/filebeat.yml____.
-- Update the __hosts___ file to include...IP Address of Elk server
+- Update the __hosts___ file to include...Elk server
-- Run the playbook, and navigate to _40.211.29.10:5601/app/kibana___ to check that the installation worked as expected.
+- Run the playbook, and navigate to _40.211.29.10:5601/app/kibana_(Elk server public IP)__ to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_filebeat-playbook.yml and copy to /etc/filebeat/filebeat.yml